top of page

 Geoethics Aotearoa New Zealand Seminar Series: Sampling ethics and geo-data sovereignty in Aotearoa

-This session will be a discussion of Te Tiriti compliance in geological sampling and recognising data as a Taonga, something to be treated with care and respect.
+This session was a discussion of Te Tiriti compliance in geological sampling and recognising data as a Taonga, something to be treated with care and respect.

 Karaitiana Taiuru (Ngāi Tahu, Ngāti Kahungunu, Ngāti Toa), an internationally recognised expert with Māori Data Sovereignty, will highlight issues and provide some solid examples of how to implement culturally safe Te Tiriti compliant data governance practices.